googleapis/google-api-dotnet-client/WhyNetStandard1.3.md

   functionally that we require.
 * **System.Reflection.TypeExtensions**:
   Providing our own compatibility extension methods is fairly simple.
-  It'll be a 100 or so lines of code.
+  It'll be 100 or so lines of code.
 * **System.Net.Sockets**:
   The available-port finding in `MediaDownloaderTest.cs` should be easily refactorable.